keptn/keptn.github.io/content/docs/0.6.0/usecases/_index.md

 ## Application and environment

-In the tutorials, a very simple application is used that provides the functionalities for an online shopping cart.
+In these tutorials, a very simple application is used that provides the functionalities for an online shopping cart.
 This application is composed of a stateless Java service that implements the business logic and a MongoDB that stores items added to the cart by an end-user.
 The following image show the architecture of the application:

 {{< popup_image
   link="./assets/carts-app.png"